CodeHacker: Automated Test Case Generation for Detecting Vulnerabilities in Competitive Programming Solutions: Related Work

 \section{Related Work}

 \paragraph{Code Benchmark.} The existing code datasets mainly adopt three paradigms. \emph{Manual} test cases such as MBPP~\cite{mbpp}, HumanEval~\cite{humaneval} and LiveCodeBench~\cite{livecodebench} are typically handcrafted.
 Expert-designed cases can better target problem-specific corner cases; manual construction is expensive, hard to automate, and difficult to scale, thus more suitable for small evaluation sets than large training corpora. \emph{Mutation-based} approaches aim to improve coverage by automatically recombining or mutating existing inputs (type-aware input mutation to reduce false positives on MBPP/HumanEval~\cite{NEURIPS2023_43e9d647}, and similar strategies in CodeContests~\cite{codecontest}), but they may violate complex input constraints, potentially introducing invalid tests and raising false negatives.
 Finally, \emph{LLM-based} generation produces tests conditioned on problem statements~\citep[e.g., Taco][]{taco} and has also been explored in several generators/meta-benchmarks~\citep[e.g., EvalPlus, HardTests, TestCase-Eval, LogiCase, and TCGBench][]{liu2023is,hardtest,testcaseeval,logicase,tcgbench} ; yet LLM outputs are not guaranteed to satisfy intricate constraints and are limited by context/output length, making them less suitable for very large or highly structured instances (e.g., million-node graphs).
+Furthermore, the evaluation of LLM-generated code has expanded beyond mere functional correctness to encompass execution efficiency~\cite{gong2026traceevaluatingexecutionefficiency}.

 \paragraph{Adversarial Data in Competitive Programming.} Prior work~\cite{hort2025codehacks} introduced \textit{Codehacks}, a dataset constructed by mining historical Codeforces hacks.
 Due to the inaccessibility of the original victim submissions via public APIs, this dataset relies on post-hoc matching based on observed execution failures.
 Mutation- or randomly generated test approaches expose false negatives but do not model \textit{adversarial intent}~\cite{liu2023is,liu-etal-2025-llm}.